 Airbnb provides a platform for individuals to rent out their lodging for travelers to stay.

 Their vision is to create a world where everyone gets to mingle, and connect with people of various cultures and backgrounds via travel - whether you are in Kuala Lumpur or Cuba, you will be able to Belong Anywhere.

 Airbnb fundamentally solves three problems: 1. having a spare room(s) in your house, 2. having to pay too much for hotel rooms, 3. getting a local and authentic experience

-By creating an online platform where travellers can rent a spare room from an Airbnb host, it allows people to interact in a way they previously couldn’t.
+By creating an online platform where travelers can rent a spare room from an Airbnb host, it allows people to interact in a way they previously couldn’t.

 People can rent anything from a couch to a castle in 8000 cities around the world, and while you’re staying in someone else’s home, you are essentially immersed in the local life!

-Lesson to learn: Travelers demand authentic and new experiences, which Airbnb has tapped on perfectly.
-Make sure to tap on what your customers really want, and angle your product and vision to fulfil that need.
+The lesson to learn: Travelers demand authentic and new experiences, which Airbnb has tapped on perfectly.
+Make sure to tap on what your customers really want, and angle your product and vision to fulfill that need.

 "Why build Ministry of Supply?
 Because officewear shouldn't have to be uncomfortable."